MoserMichael/jscriptparse/README.md

 The moral: you can learn a lot with this type of project! (i think the important part is to keep notes, otherwise you tend to forget the details...)

+Another moral: writing any of these programming languages is a whole lot of work.
+Doing a small programming language makes me appreciate the authors of the tools that i am using everyday.